Quantum noncomutativity in quantum cosmology

+From the metric (\ref{1}) and the energy momentum tensor (\ref{2}), one may write the total Hamiltonian of the present model ($N {\mathcal{H}}$), where $N$ is the lapse function and ${\mathcal{H}}$ is the superhamiltonian constraint.
+It is given by \cite{germano1},

-where $p_{a}$ and $p_{T}$ are the momenta canonically conjugated to $a$ and $T$ the latter being the canonical variable associated to the fluid \cite {germano1}.
-The total Hamiltonian is given by $N {\mathcal{H}}$ and we shall work in the conformal gauge, where $N = a$.
+where $p_{a}$ and $p_{T}$ are the momenta canonically conjugated to $a$ and $T$, the latter being the canonical variable associated to the fluid \cite {germano1}.
+Here, we are working in the conformal gauge, where $N = a$.
 The commutative version of the present model was first treated in Ref. \cite{lemos}.

 We wish to quantize the model following the Dirac formalism for quantizing constrained systems \cite{dirac}.
 First we introduce a wave-function which is a function of the canonical variables $\hat{a}$ and $\hat{T}$,